Get 20% OFF with ESIMDB20 coupon code

 I took it on a trip from two different operators.
 From 3h did not work in Georgia.
 Globalesim worked without problems in Russia, Armenia, Turkey, Georgia.

-Currently, eSIMDB lists over 80 travel eSIM brands offering service in Georgia, with a selection of over 1800 prepaid data plans available.
-This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.
+There are over 90 travel eSIM providers and more than 2 500 prepaid data plans available in Georgia.
+This wide variety of options makes it easy for travelers to find an eSIM that suits their needs.

 In Georgia, the primary Mobile Network Operators (MNOs) are: